 A secured HTTPS connection, on the other hand, uses a special set of keys to encrypt data sent between the user and website, keeping it safe from prying eyes.
 While pages asking for credit card information or similarly sensitive data were among the first to commonly make use of the HTTPS protocol, websites are increasingly implementing it across the board as a measure to secure all data, not just that which may be the most easily exploited if stolen.

 Users like their privacy and security, and Google has taken note.
-A safer Internet is a better Internet, so to encourage the adoption of HTTPS the search giant has chosen to prioritize sites which use it above those which d no’t in its results.
+A safer Internet is a better Internet, so to encourage the adoption of HTTPS the search giant has chosen to prioritize sites which use it above those which don’t in its results.